ndry/hash-competition-onchain/README.md

 ## Further research and development

-HachCompetition alone is nothing more but a proof-of-work type race: start brutforcing, the more hashing power you own, the better your chances to win are.
+HachCompetition alone is nothing more but a proof-of-work type race: start bruteforcing, the more hashing power you own, the better your chances to win are.

 The interesting part comes in when scoring algorithm is something like "take a seed, unpack it into a round of some single-player game, then take a sequence of moves as solution, emulate it, score it."
 Some games with pretty primitive rulesets exhibit quite complex gameplay.
-A well-known examples are chess and Go (multiplayer, thought), or Game of Life (zero-player).
+A well-known examples are chess and Go (multiplayer, though), or Game of Life (zero-player).
 The thing is one cannot just find the optimal solution by brute force - the decision tree is exponentially wide and deep - one has to master the game, to research the solution space mathematically, to develop euristics etc.